Implement Queue/Stack with Linked List

 Implementing a Stack with a Linked List

-Some readers may already know how to implement a queue and a stack using a linked list as the underlying data structure.
-It's quite simple, really; you can just directly use the API of a doubly linked list.
+Some of you may already know how to use a linked list as the base data structure for implementing a queue or a stack.
+It is very simple — you can just use the API of the standard doubly linked list.

 import java.util.LinkedList;